 Don't forget to compare the warranty that states how long the battery should last when comparing different types of batteries.
 They're not all the same.

 Automotive battery electrolyte is made of sulfuric acid and water.
+When the battery discharges, the positive and negative lead plates become lead sulfate, and the electrolyte loses much of its sulfuric acid becoming mostly water.
+When it charges, the negative plate consists of lead and the positive plate lead dioxide, with the electrolyte regaining its acidity.
 Use caution when handling car batteries because the acid, as well as any residue that's built up on the battery posts, is corrosive.
 Always wear eye and hand protection when working with batteries.

 Cranking amps (CA) is the measure of the battery's starting power.
 Choose an automotive battery that matches the vehicle's requirements by consulting your vehicle’s owner or repair manual.